Search Site

 “There are several powerful software tools you should consider employing for searching large quantities of data.
 For example, dtSearch by dtSearch Corp. can index terabytes of digital data in many different formats and make it all text-searchable.
 Search results are relatively easy to review, and search terms are highlighted in the documents.”

-Corporate Counsel (posted at www.law.com)
+Corporate Counsel (posted at law.com)

 “dtSearch [provides] fast indexing, searching, and retrieving from millions of text files ...
 M3 marketers can embed dtSearch's instant searching.”